 An interesting fact about Komodo dragons is that females can reproduce without a male.
 This is called asexual reproduction.
 Females build decoy nests to protect their eggs from predators.
-Females lay about 20 eggs per clutch and don't appear to care for the eggs after they lay their eggs.
-Newborn dragons are about a foot long and scramble from their nest to the safety of the trees as soon as they hatch to avoid being eaten by predators, other dragons, or even by their own mother.
+Females lay about 20 eggs per clutch and don't appear to care for the eggs after laying.
+Newborn dragons are about a foot long.
+They scramble from their nest to the safety of the trees to avoid being eaten by predators, other dragons, or even by their own mother.